aminsaedi/killedbyisrael/content/en/memorials/mohammadamin-rouhbakhsh.md

   - "/images/memorials/mohammadamin-rouhbakhsh-1.png"
 ---

-Mohammadamin Rouhbakhsh, was a young conscript at Evin prison.
+Mohammadamin Rouhbakhsh was a young conscript at Evin prison.
 He would’ve completed his service and discovered his future, if he hadn’t been #KilledByIsrael in a so-called “symbolic” attack, along with inmates and their family members.
 Iran remembers and honors them all.